Everything You Need to Know About Logo File Formats

 PNG (Portable Network Graphics)

 PNG is another widely used raster logo file format.
-In contrast to JPG, PNG supports transparency and retains quality.
-So, when no vector logo is at hand, PNG is your next best option.
+In contrast to JPG, PNG supports transparency and retains full quality.
+So, PNG is your next best option when no vector logo is at hand.

 Like JPG, PNG files primarily use the sRGB colour profile.
-And although you can embed other colour profiles, they may not get recognised by all applications and devices.
+Although you can embed other colour profiles, they may not be recognised by all applications and devices.

-• In images, placed on various backgrounds or layered with other design elements
+- Placed on various backgrounds or layered with other design elements in images

 Pros of PNG format